Emory-HITI/AI-Vengers-FL_repo/README.md

 1. Prepare a CSV file with two columns ["Path", "Race"]
 2. Run the data preprocessing scripts which will output a JSON file for the train, test, and validation sets
+   `python create_json.py [path/to/csv]`
-3. Copy these JSON files into the data directory of your client
+4. Copy these JSON files into the data directory of your client
-4. Symlink your JSON file to a file named dataset.json `ln -s [json file] dataset.json`
+5. Symlink your JSON file to a file named dataset.json `ln -s [json file] dataset.json`